pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 - You also have the option to set tags, availability zone, or resource pool at various stages along the way.

-Since these actions are not necessarily sequential, and the available actions change as the machine state changes, it's not very useful to make a state diagram or flowchart.
-Instead, consider the following tables.
+Since these actions are not necessarily sequential, and the available actions change as the machine state changes, it may be easier for you to use the following state table:

 [tabs]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages"]